 AccessAble has a £50 iTunes/Google Play gift card to give away to one lucky winner.
 To enter, simply download the AccessAble App, leave a review in the app store and email hello@AccessAble.co.uk with your iTunes or Google Play username.
 Closes at midnight on 28th February.
 Winner will be randomly selected.

-*News Release by AccessAble: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (AccessAble).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.